 The magnitude of reach social media has on today's society is undeniable.
 LLTS MPO maintains a Facebook page that is updated with relevant MPO projects/plans and transportation-related news.
 This communication platform is a great way to keep an active online presence and cast a wider net through public and stakeholder network sharing.
-MPO meetings are recorded and uploaded to the LLTS MPO YouTube channel.
+MPO meetings are recorded and uploaded to the LLTS MPO encourages public interaction and uploaded to the LLTS MPO YouTube channel.
 LLTS MPO encourages public interaction and communication about the content posted on affiliated social media accounts.
 The views expressed in comments reflect those of the author and do not necessarily reflect the views of the MPO.
 LLTS MPO reserves the right to remove comments if deemed as unacceptable content.